-Notes: modified; Sustainac pickup (neck) with added on/off toggle switch and harmonic mode three-way toggle switch.
-Sustainiac attack level mapped to knob that formerly controlled Piezo volume.
-Original stock pickups remain: Dimarzio #PHWP2 "Gen 2" pickup (bridge), Fishman Piezo (output disconnected).
+Notes: modified; replaced original Dimarzio "Gen 2" neck pickup with Sustainiac pickup (neck) with added on/off toggle switch and harmonic mode three-way toggle switch.
+Sustainiac "drive" level mapped to knob that formerly controlled piezo volume; now operates a 25k pot.
+Magnetic pickup/piezo pickup selector switch removed and plugged.
+Original stock pickups remain: Dimarzio #PHWP2 "Gen 2" pickup (bridge), Fishman piezo (preamp removed).

 Current Setup: D'Addario .010 gauge strings in balanced-bridge mode.

 Description: "A third Parker Fly?!
 I love my 2005 Fly Mojo and I also love the Sustainiac pickup I had installed in my 2007 Fly Deluxe, so, why not get the best of both and modify a Fly Mojo with a Sustainiac?
 I bought this 2008 Fly Mojo used in 2012."Serial Number: P0803218

 Notes: modified; original Seymour Duncan Jazz pickup (neck) replaced with Sustainiac pickup with added on/off toggle switch and harmonic mode three-way toggle switch.
 Both stock pickup selector and magnetic/piezo selectors were replaced (with Electroswitch toggles; not shown).
 Original stock pickups remain: Seymour Duncan JB pickup (bridge), and Fishman piezo in bridge.
 All controls are mapped according to the original configuration.